 After decades of not liking button-up shirts and blouses, I suddenly find myself being a bit drawn to them and Fibremood Paulette…I blame you!
 An after my previous post , when I realised that that I quite liked how I felt in a blouse I’m starting to think more and more about patterns and designs along the same lines.
 I have minimal waist definition, so I think any future projects will need to have a fitted silhouette through the body and then I might even consider tucking in as well.

-Two patterns…one by Vogue and one by McCalls caught my eye and I’m sure there are many more too…
+This pattern by Vogue caught my eye and I’m sure there are many more too…

 Thinking a bit laterally but still with a shirt-type theme, I’ve also had some images on my Pinterest boards for a while showing a close-fit knit top with a button placket detail and a collar.